-The work is designed to give some insight into the materials of history and to encourage acquaintance with the master literature of the subject.
-In accordance with this aim extensive use is made of the library.
+A special feature of the work is the attempt to give some insight into the materials of history and to encourage acquaintance with the literature of the subject.
+Extensive use is made of the library.
 There is systematic instruction in the various aids to reference, and special practice in running down facts expeditiously.
-Authorities are investigated as well the facts they allege.
+Authorities are investigated as well as the facts they allege.
 It is not enough that a book says so.
-What book and what are its pretensions to accuracy worth are questions that must be ever present, if a foundation is to be laid for using books with discrimination.
+What book?
+And what are its pretensions to accuracy worth?
+These are questions that must be ever present, if a foundation is to be laid for using books with discrimination.
 There are selected excursions into the sources.
 The pupil travels, for short distances, the roads the historians must travel and begins to see how history is written.
 He constructs maps based on charters, treaties and other documents and finds, much to his surprise usually, that a map may be printed in a book and yet sometimes be wrong.
 He notes the characteristics of the standard histories and looks into the workshops of the standard historians.
 The knowledge thus gathered is as much a matter of test in recitations and examinations as the financial plans of Alexander Hamilton or the tariff views of Henry Clay.
 Outside reading is assigned with every lesson and followed up in class.
-Much written work is required for its values in securing proper arrangement of matters and conciseness of statement.
+Much written work is required for its value in securing proper arrangement of matter and conciseness of statement.
 Each pupil is given one topic for somewhat exhaustive study, a topic that takes him to a considerable number of books and occupies his full reading time for several weeks.
-The other special topic work is arranged in short studies, few requiring more than two hours for preparations.
+The other special topic work is arranged in short studies, few requiring more than two hours for preparation.
 Specific reference to authorities is insisted upon in every exercise.